 Where to stay in Batumi

 I recommend staying close to the waterfront and Batumi Old Town.
 Nice accommodations can also be found at the opposite end of the seafront on the New Boulevard.
-For more information, see my detailed guide to the best areas to stay in Batumi.

 Here are my top picks: